D4rkm4g1c/AzureSecuritySuite/README.md

 ## Intellectual Property Notice

+**Copyright (c) 2024 D4rkm4g1c.
+All Rights Reserved.**

 This software was developed independently by D4rkm4g1c during personal time and is not affiliated with any employer.
 All rights reserved to the original author.

+## Legal Protection & Usage Restrictions

+### ⚠️ IMPORTANT LEGAL NOTICES:

+1. **Proprietary Software:** This is proprietary intellectual property protected by copyright law.

+2. **Commercial Use Prohibited:** Commercial use, redistribution, or employer use without explicit written permission is strictly prohibited.

+3. **Personal Development:** This software was developed independently during personal time using personal resources.

+4. **No Employer Rights:** No employer, company, or third party has any rights, title, or interest in this software.

+5. **License Violations:** Unauthorized use may result in legal action to protect the copyright holder's rights.

+### Usage Terms:
+- ✅ **Personal Use:** Allowed for personal learning and portfolio purposes
+- ✅ **Educational Use:** Allowed for educational and non-commercial purposes
+- ❌ **Commercial Use:** Prohibited without written permission
+- ❌ **Employer Use:** Prohibited without written permission
+- ❌ **Redistribution:** Prohibited without written permission

+### Contact for Licensing:
+For commercial licensing, permission requests, or legal inquiries, contact the copyright holder directly.

+**By using this software, you acknowledge and agree to these terms and conditions.**